ARTICLE I - GENERAL

 ARTICLE XIII - EXPENSE ALLOWANCES

 The Central Committee may provide an expense allowance for the Chairman, Vice-Chairman and such other representatives as authorized, in advance, by the Executive Committee, including but not limited to, specific official State and 4th Congressional District committees and functions or events.
 Detailed vouchers for expenses incurred, mileage traveled and duties performed, shall be prepared by the individual.
 All expense vouchers shall be submitted to the Central Committee for its inspection and approval prior to being paid by the Treasurer.

 ARTICLE XIV - RESERVED POWERS AND PRIVILEGES

-- Nothing in the Article shall be construed so as to interfere with the right of any individual acting on his own behalf to approve or disapprove any candidate or measure or to contribute to the campaign fund of any candidate or measure.
+Nothing in the Article shall be construed so as to interfere with the right of any individual acting on his own behalf to approve or disapprove any candidate or measure or to contribute to the campaign fund of any candidate or measure.

-ARTICLE XV - PARLIMENTARY AUTHORITY
+ARTICLE XV - PARLIAMENTARY AUTHORITY

 The rules contained in Roberts' Rules of Order Newly Revised shall govern the Central Committee in all cases in which they are applicable and in which they are not inconsistent with these Bylaws or with special rules of procedure that may be adopted by the Central Committee from time to time.